emlid/emlid-docs/docs/reach/common/tutorials/placing-the-base.md

 Real Time Kinematic technique requires 2 receivers.
 One of them is stationary and is called “base station”, the other one is “rover”.
 The base station measures errors, and knowing that it is stationary transmits corrections to the rover (refer to [How RTK works](../../tutorials/rtk-introduction) for more information about RTK).
 Sometimes CORS and NTRIP networks take the place of traditional base stations.
 They provide accurate absolute position and send corrections over the Internet.
 Typically the distance between the reference station and local rover shouldn't exceed 10-15 km due to the ionospheric effect.
 So if the reference station is located too far or simply is absent in the area you will need a local base station.
 Other advantages of your own base are independence from the Internet connection and lack of NTRIP subscription fees.

 If you are setting up your own base it is important to pay attention to this article.
-A good understanding of different ways to set up the base will help you to reach desired accuracy for your application.
+A good understanding of different ways to set up the base will help you to reach the desired accuracy for your application.

 ## Absolute and relative position
-ReachView has several way to determine or set the base station position providing various levels of accuracy.
+ReachView has several ways to determine or set the base station position providing various levels of accuracy.
 Let's take a look at the illustration below (figure 1).
 RTK algorithm precisely calculates the distance between base and rover.
-This distance is called Baseline.
+This distance is called the Baseline.
 The Rover position is  precisely determined relative to the Base position.
-At the same time the rover coordinates offset from the real location depends on the position accuracy of the base.
+At the same time, the rover coordinates offset from the real location depends on the position accuracy of the base.
 If the position that has been set in the base station is different from the actual True position  on earth the offset equal to this difference will be in the rover position as well.

 <p style="text-align:center"><img src="../img/reach/placing-the-base/position.png" style="width: 800px;"/></p>
 _Figure 1_
 <br>
-It is often enough to know precise position of an object relatively to the base station but for some applications like survey and mapping it is critical to get accurate absolute position.
-In this case the offset ΔX, ΔY, ΔZ between actual True position and the Base station position  should be avoided or reduced.
+It is often enough to know the precise position of an object relatively to the base station but for some applications like survey and mapping it is critical to get an accurate absolute position.
+In this case, the offset ΔX, ΔY, ΔZ between actual True position and the Base station position should be avoided or reduced.
 <br>

 !!! danger ""
     The absolute position of the rover is accurate only to the same accuracy as the position of the base station.

 Proper positioning of the base station is a key to successful data collection.
 The shift of base coordinates will keep the collected data precise but will make it inaccurate (which is absolutely fine for volumetric measurements but unacceptable if you have to tie collected data to the global coordinates).
-For example if you are processing the map using data collected by RTK-equipped drone using corrections from the shifted base your map will be later geo-referenced with the same offset (figure 2).
+For example, if you are processing the map using data collected by RTK-equipped drone using corrections from the shifted base your map will be later geo-referenced with the same offset (figure 2).

 <p style="text-align:center"><img src="../img/reach/placing-the-base/absolute-shift.png" style="width: 800px;"/></p>
 _Figure 2_